AlexColmer/tech201_vertualisation/README2.md

 - then run sudo nginx -t
 - finally use sudo systemctl restart nginx
 - the you should just be able to run the ip adress without adding the port number on the end

+# How to work with two data bases

+to get multi machines working make sure that you have this code down.
+- then vagrant up and you should be getting botyh app and data base running
+- one in the data base ssh start getting mongodb you need to first get the key `udo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv D68FA50FEA312927  # A confirmation of import will be displayed`
+- the  you need to use sudo apt-get update -y
+- one this is done then sudo apt-get upgrade -y
+- then install the mongodb database with `sudo apt-get install -y mongodb-org=3.2.20 mongodb-org-server=3.2.20 mongodb-org-shell=3.2.20 mongodb-org-mongos=3.2.20 mongodb-org-tools=3.2.20`
+- once this is done you will need to use `sudo systemctl start mongod`
+- then you need to `sudo systemctl status mongod`
+- then finally `sudo systemctl enable mongod`
+- iog this has worked ytou should see `Created symlink /etc/systemd/system/multi-user.target.wants/mongod.service -> /lib/systemd/system/mongod.service.` in the terminal

+- normal variable
+`MY_VAR=hello` to make a variable in linx (use upper case to make the readable)

+### after this is installed move over to app

+- start by ruinning this code `sudo nano /etc/mongod.conf`
+- within this file you will need to find `net:
+ port: 27017
+ bindIp: 127.0.0.1`
+ and change the bindip to `0.0.0.0`

+ - then you will to reset mongodb with `sudo systemctl restart mongod`
+ - and then finally enable mongodb with `sudo systemctl enable mongod`
+ - after this you will need to set up an envireonment variable to do this start by inputing `export DB_HOST=mongodb://192.168.10.150:27017/posts`
+ - then you will need to `printenv DB_HOST` to make sur eit is working
+ - then the last stage you will wite `npm install` one this is done wirte `node app.js`
+ - then you will write in your browser 192.168.56.10:3000/posts to get pposts working.